 Most hospitals are learning to live in the new value-based care environment in real-time and adjusting on the fly.
 Utilizing the vast amounts of data that they are gathering around their procedures will allow them to identify areas of improvement and make adjustments that should yield immediate returns.
 One place that hospitals may find immediate opportunities for reducing their costs is by better managing their implants and supplies, which make up the second biggest component of procedure costs after labor.
-If your organization lacks the proper tools to provide powerful data around your supply chain spend, consider systems such as iRISupply which can collect real-time data around supply and implant usage using RFID technology and provide actionable insights to help with vendor negotiations, on-hand inventory levels and owned-consigned mix.
+If your organization lacks the proper tools to provide powerful data around your supply chain spend, consider systems such as iRISupply which can collect real-time data around supply and implant usage using RFID technology and provide actionable insights to help with vendor negotiations, on-hand inventory levels and owned-consigned item mix.
 Powerful data analytics included with the software will give specific recommendations on which items to reduce or eliminate, and which items should be owned vs. consigned, leading to millions of dollars in cost-savings opportunities.
 These cost-savings opportunities can help hospitals increase their margins and provide valuable dollars to the bottom line.